Parthi-Sera/ITD214_DATA_SCIENCE_PRPJECT/README.md

-Data science Project to explore and recommwnd company x on lead conversion.
+Data science Project to explore and recommend company x on lead conversion.

 This repo contains files of code base, dataset and ppt.